elephantscale/spring-cloud-labs/06-implement-circuit-breakers-using-resilience4j-to-manage-service-failures/06-lab.md

 # **Lab 6: Implement Circuit Breakers Using Resilience4j to Manage Service Failures**

 ## **Objective**
-Learn how to implement circuit breakers for fault tolerance using Resilience4j (the recommended replacement for Hystrix).
+Learn how to implement circuit breakers for fault tolerance using Resilience4j.
 Configure fallback methods to handle service failures gracefully and monitor service health.

 ---